Civil Litigation in Texas: The Basics in Three Phases

 Use your research to tell you what specific information you are required to include in your petition.
 A petition is the document you write that asks the court to give you a certain outcome To file, take 3 copies of your petition to the Clerk of the Court.
 The clerk will stamp them to show that you are officially asking the court for the things listed in your petition.

 When you give your petition to the clerk you should be ready to pay a filing fee.
 Filing fees are often $200 or more.
-If you cannot afford to pay the filing fee, you may file an affidavit or declaration of indigency to ask the court to waive the fee for you.
+If you cannot afford to pay the filing fee, you may file an affidavit or statement of inability to afford to ask the court to waive the fee for you.
 This form may also be called a Pauper’s Oath or Statement of Inability to Afford Payment of Court Costs.
+Read Court Fees and Court Costs.

 Keep in mind: The court will not contact you with a court date or decision.
 Instead, you must complete the next steps until you have a court order signed by a judge.